MLS Season Pass: Distribution

 MLS Season Pass is sold on a subscription basis via the Apple TV app, either monthly or per-season; the U.S. price was set at US$14.99 per month or $99 per season.
-MLS Season Pass is separate from and does not require Apple TV+, but discounts and select matches are available to Apple TV+ subscribers.
+MLS Season Pass is separate from and does not require an Apple TV subscription (formerly Apple TV+), but discounts are available to Apple TV subscribers.
 Season ticketholders of MLS teams also receive MLS Season Pass for free.
-A selection of matches throughout the 2023 season will stream free-of-charge without the need for an Apple TV+ subscription; during the opening weekend of the 2023 season, all matches streamed for free, while at least six matches per-week were scheduled during the first weeks of the season afterward.
+A selection of matches throughout the 2023 season would stream free-of-charge; during the opening weekend of the 2023 season, all matches streamed for free, while at least six matches per-week were scheduled during the first weeks of the season afterward.
+Later weeks had as few as two free matches.

 As it did for Amazon Prime Video's Thursday Night Football in the NFL, DirecTV acquired rights to distribute MLS Season Pass for its commercial subscribers, ensuring the matches' availability to venues (such as bars and restaurants) not readily equipped to handle streaming-only broadcasts.
+A one-year subscription to MLS Season Pass was offered by T-Mobile US to their subscribers in February 2023 through the T-Mobile Tuesdays app.
+A similar offer was introduced in June 2023 by Optus Sport, a sports channel in Australia.

+From the 2025 season, DirecTV renewed its rights to distribute MLS Season Pass for multiple seasons; with the renewal, the provider added the right to distribute the package to residential customers.
+A similar agreement was reached with Comcast to distribute the service via Xfinity; as part of the agreement, all Xfinity subscribers are also given access to the MLS 360 whiparound show.
+In both cases, MLS Season Pass broadcasts would appear on channels within the providers' program guides.
+A new game of the week broadcast known as Sunday Night Soccer was made available to all Apple TV subscribers, and Apple held a promotion with Electronic Arts to stream four matches for free within its mobile game EA Sports FC.
+During the 2025 MLS Cup playoffs, Apple lifted the Season Pass paywall and made all matches available to Apple TV subscribers.